zackify/redux-restore/README.md

 ###Use RestoreProvider

 Use this instead of the usual `Provider` from redux.
+When you load the app, it will dispatch from storage with the current state, if there is any.

 ```js
 import React from 'react-native'